Author: Luke Sholl

 In today's modern age, it is not uncommon for us to take a variety of different medications.
 Given CBD’s influence on several biological systems, knowing whether it can be taken alongside these regular medications is an important topic.
 Keep reading for everything you need to know.

-Furthermore, the compound has been acknowledged as possessing a good level of safety by the World Health Organisation after they conducted an in-depth review.
+Furthermore, the compound has been acknowledged as showing a good level of safety by the World Health Organization in their in-depth review.
 Their conclusion of current CBD research was the following:

 “CBD is generally well tolerated with a good safety profile.
 Reported adverse effects may be the result of drug-drug interactions between CBD and patients’ existing medications”.

 The review took into account a broad range of research papers, alongside clinical and preclinical trials.
 Their findings are encouraging because it outlines that, based on what we currently understand, the side effects of CBD appear minimal.